cagla-su/Linux-Gaming-Guide/README.md

 ```
 ### Desktop Shortcut Method
 - Create a **.desktop** file on your desktop.
-- This is an example .desktop file content to run Prism Launcher on an NVIDIA GPU.
+- This is an example .desktop file content to run Prism Launcher through an NVIDIA GPU.
 The line you should pay attention is the line that starts with `Exec`:
 ```
 [Desktop Entry]
 Version=1.0